MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_provision_ml.md

 To successfully set up Microsoft 365 learning pathways with the Provisioning Service, the person doing the provisioning must meet the following pre-requisites:

 - The person provisioning learning pathways must be a Tenant Administrator of the tenant where learning pathways will be provisioned.
 - A tenant App Catalog must be available within the Apps option of the SharePoint Admin Center.
-If your organization does not have an SharePoint tenant App catalog, refer to the [SharePoint Online documentation](https://docs.microsoft.com/en-us/sharepoint/use-app-catalog) to create one.
-Note that you must wait at least two hours after creating the app catalog before provisioning learning pathways.
+If your organization does not have an SharePoint tenant App Catalog, refer to the [SharePoint Online documentation](https://docs.microsoft.com/sharepoint/use-app-catalog) to create one.
+Note that you must wait at least two hours after creating the App Catalog before provisioning learning pathways.
 - The person provisioning learning pathways must be a Site Collection Owner of the Tenant App Catalog.
 If the person provisioning learning pathways is not a Site Collection Owner of the App Catalog, [complete these instructions](addappadmin.md) and continue.

 ## Ensure the Tenant Admin account does not have a language selected